YOWCT/SnapHole-API/README.md

 **Docker Compose (start/stop)**

-This will start the web server and the client.
+From `SnapHole-Api`.
+Start the web server and the client.

 ```bash
 $ docker-compose up